2011-2017 Honda Odyssey

 Add an amplifier to improve your sound

 In most cases, you'll need to add an amplifier when you replace the stock speakers.
 Definitely so when you replace the stock subwoofer.
 The factory amp doesn't have the juice to deal with aftermarket speakers and subs.
 If you have questions (and lots of people do when it comes to amps), give us a call.
-Meanwhile, check out our amplifier buying guide.
+You can also check out our amplifier buying guide.

 If you’ve ever owned a minivan of any kind, you don’t need us to remind you of what can happen when you hit the road carrying any combination of adults, kids, pets, and food.
 WeatherTech floor liners will help protect your floors from dirt, damage and discarded juice boxes.